pianoflattened/ratingsite-scripts/README.md

 - paste the result into whatever browser script thing yr using

 it is exactly six steps easy, so pretty easy

+# upd8 i lost all my files and have a mysterious renewed conviction to push to this repo again
+first thing to do is put everything in my js into a document onload so the css can get on there instantaneously